webskel/cli/README.md

 The `webskel` utility provides skeletons (or "templates") to help you quickly start your next web application or service.
-The concept is inspired by skeleton directories in the UNIX world, where they form the basis for creating a new user's `${HOME}` directory.
+The concept is inspired by skeleton directories in the UNIX world, where they serve as the basis for a new user's `${HOME}` directory.

 ## Examples